Best Epson Printers for Sublimation: Which One Fits Your Projects? (2026)

 My tip: the 6-color advantage shows most in skin tones and subtle color gradients.
 If your best-selling products are family photo mugs or portrait metal panels, the ET-8500 is worth considering.

-Epson ET-8500 / ET-8550 on Amazon:
+Epson ET-8500 / ET-8550 — Where to Buy:

-• Epson EcoTank ET-8500 – 6-color photo quality for portraits and artwork.
+• Epson EcoTank ET-8500.
+6-color photo quality for portraits and artwork.

-• Epson EcoTank ET-8550 – Wide-format 6-color version (13×19) for large photo gifts and gallery prints.
+• Epson EcoTank ET-8550.
+Wide-format 6-color version (13×19) for large photo gifts and gallery prints.

 As an Amazon Associate I earn from qualifying purchases.